 For a stretched abdomen with stretch marks and hanging skin, a tummy tuck gives a flatter abdomen which responds better to toning exercises.
 Patients report feeling better in bathing suits and clothing and increased self confidence.

 The tradeoff for a flatter abdomen is a long scar that spans hip to hip, and sometimes longer, as well as one around the belly button.
-Drains must be used and may stay for two weeks or so.
 Skin sensation may decrease below the belly button.
 Not all stretch marks can be removed.
 Sometimes, the excess skin may continue around the back for which a belt lipectomy (a tuck for the back) may help.
 The end of the scar may stick out after healing is over (called a dog ear) and need revision.

 This surgery repositions the nipple to a higher position on the breast and removes excess skin.
 The areola is often made smaller.
 This surgery can sometimes be combined with a breast augmentation to make the breast larger in size.
 Two types of breast lift are offered: the inverted T/anchor scar or the vertical/lollipop scar.
 You will find which is right for you at your consultation.

 The nipple position is corrected and the breast restored to a more youthful shape.
 This rejuvenation can be done without an implant, but size is not changed unless an implant is placed.